dizys/ThinkWorker/README.md

 - yes, WE HAVE `Task Queue` BUILT INSIDE!
 File driver or Database driver is implemented so far.
 And they are all multi-process safe!
 Database driver supports distributed deployment.
 - Debug & Tracing: turn on debug mode, and you will have details and tracings for exceptions, request information and stuff...

 Now ThinkWorker is still in the progress moving forward to a very first stable version.
-Please try out, play around and maybe test out some bugs and report them :)
+Please try out, play around and maybe open an issue when running into problems :)

-If you have any questions, do sumbit an issue on Github :) I'll reply soon.
+If you have any questions, don't hesitate sumbit an issue on Github :) I'll reply soon.

 ## Attention
 Workerman Engine is in the directory (`thinkworker\lib\workerman`), and the uploaded one is for Windows.
 If you wanna run this on Linux, you can replace the content of this directory with the linux version of Workerman.